mendix/docs/content/refguide8/offline-first.md

 {{% image_container width="450" %}}![custom synchronization](attachments/offline-first/custom-sync.png){{% /image_container %}}

+{{% alert type="warning" %}}
+These settings are not applied when synchronizing specific objects.
+{{% /alert %}}

 ### 2.4 Error Handling {#error-handling}

 During synchronization, errors might occur.
 This section describes how Mendix handles these errors and how you can prevent them.

 #### 2.4.1 Network-Related Errors {#network-errors}

 Synchronization requires a connection to the server, so during synchronization, errors may occur due to failing or poor network connections.
 Network errors may involve a dropped connection or a timeout.
-By default, the timeout for synchronization is 30 seconds per network request.
+By default, the timeout for synchronization is 30 seconds per network request for Hybrid mobile apps.
+For native apps, there is no default timeout, and the timeout may differ per platform / OS version.

 The synchronization is atomic, which means that either everything or nothing is synchronized.
 Exceptions are described in the [Model- or Data-Related Errors](#othererrors) section below.

 If a network error happens during the file upload (via [step 2 in the upload phase](#steptwo)), Mendix retries to upload the failed files.
 If there is an error for the second time, the synchronization is aborted.
 The changes at that moment are kept on the local device, so it can be retried later.

 If a network error occurs while uploading the data (via [step 3 in the upload phase](#stepthree)), the data is kept on the local device and no changes are made on the server.
 Any files uploaded in [step 2](#steptwo) will be uploaded again during the next synchronization.

+If a network error occurs (such as timeout) after uploading the data (via [step 3 in the upload phase](#stepthree)), the data is kept on the local device, but since the server has already started working on the request, it will complete the request.
+The device can not distinguish whether if the server processed the request, so the next syncronization attempt will contain the already-applied changes.
+In this case, the server will behave differently based on Mendix version.
+Below 8.18, the server will re-update the server database.
+From Mendix 8.18 and forward, this process is optimized and the server will not apply the same changes, because they have been applied before.

 If a network error occurs during the download phase, no data is updated on the device, so the user can keep working or retry.
 The effects of the upload phase are not rolled back on the server.